 We first visited Charleston, SC a year ago (see our travel post), and were smitten by what the beautiful and historic city has to offer.
 I know quite a few of you are interested in traveling there, as we’ve gotten several requests for various recommendations!
 Now that we’ve stayed at four different hotels in Charleston, I’ll be sharing an update later with thoughts on each neighborhood and experience (and the surrounding food options, of course), from the perspective of both first-time and returning visitors.

-Today, I wanted to take you guys on a tour of this newly-opened boutique inn, 86 Cannon, which combines historic charm with modern luxury.
+I wanted to take you guys on a tour of this newly-opened boutique inn we stayed at, 86 Cannon, which combines historic charm with modern luxury.
 It’s located in an up-and-coming neighborhood, more removed from popular tourist areas but close to several foodie favorites.
 We visited thanks to the owners Marion and Lori, who kindly hosted us for a few days.
-They restored this 1860’s Charleston home (with an interesting history) into one stunning place to stay.
-Nick and I actually live in a renovated Boston brownstone built in the same era, so we appreciate what it takes to make a historic house this beautiful, while staying true to its roots.
+They restored this 1860’s Charleston home (with an interesting history) into one stunning place to stay!

 There’s three different room styles, so let’s start with the piazza king.
 It’s the smallest in size but also the brightest, opening right up to one of the two spanning piazzas (porches) pictured above.
 These are common-access, but we almost always enjoyed the whole piazza to ourselves during our stay.